 News

-Do you want to know more about Janus Life Sciences in Russia and internationally?
+Do you want to know more about Janus Life Sciences?
 Read our news.

-Do you want to know more about Janus Life Sciences in Russia and internationally?
+Do you want to know more about Janus Life Sciences?
 Read our news.

 It is now becoming clear that artificial intelligence (AI) is inescapable: it is used everywhere, including as part of translation workflow automation.
 Many translation companies are concerned that they will be forced out of the market, while a lot of freelance translators and client-side translation departments are wondering what their futures might look like.